 Financing of Unfunded Actuarial Accrued Liabilities.
-Unfunded actuarial accrued liabilities (the portion of total liabilities not covered by present assets or expected future normal cost contributions) were amortized by level (principal or interest combined) percent-of-payroll contributions over an open period of 30 years.
+Unfunded actuarial accrued liabilities (the portion of total liabilities not covered by present assets or expected future normal cost contributions) were amortized by level (principal or interest combined) percent-of-payroll contributions over a closed period of 30 years beginning July 1, 2015.